Ballymun: 2018 Metro Hotel Dublin

 A multistorey hotel fire occurred in the building containing the Metro Hotel Dublin and two floors of apartments, on 21 March 2018.
-The fire broke out at approximately 8.00 pm and affected the top seven floors of the building.
+The fire broke out in a private residence on the 13th floor, above rooms for hotel guests, at approximately 8.00 pm.
+It affected the top seven floors of the building.
 At least 12 units of Dublin Fire Brigade attended the building, and confirmed that the hotel was successfully evacuated.
-Dublin Fire Brigade reported soon after the fire was extinguished that there were no reports of any casualties or people unaccounted for.
-This included approximately 150 guests who were staying in the hotel.
-The fire broke out in a private residence on the 13th floor, above rooms for hotel guests.
+The fire was extinguished and there were no reports of any casualties or people unaccounted for.

 The 15-storey hotel and apartment building was built as part of the Ballymun renewal, developed in 2006 by Pierce Contracting and a group of investors who included businessman Paddy Kelly.
-The hotel was designed by Shay Cleary Architects for Pierse Contracting and was originally scheduled to open on 9 June 2006, and was operated by the Days Inn Hotel group.
+The hotel was designed by Shay Cleary Architects for Pierse Contracting and was originally scheduled to open in June 2006, and was operated by the Days Inn Hotel group.

 In 2007 a charter plane with 118 passengers and crew narrowly avoided crashing into the hotel after its pilot mistook the red lighting on the hotel's roof combined with its white internal light for the approach lights of a Dublin Airport runway.
 The incident occurred at 11.34 pm on the night of 16 August 2007, when the McDonnell Douglas jet was carrying 112 passengers and six crew on a charter flight from Lisbon to Dublin.

 In April 2014, the 88-bedroom Metro Hotel was put on the market in the region of €2.5 million.
 Along with the hotel, the sellers sought €3 million for the 30 two-bed apartments on the upper floors of the property.
 In July 2016, planning permission was refused for the retention of masts and antennae on the hotel.

 Transport

-Ballymun is served by a number of Dublin Bus routes to the city centre including the numbers 4, 13 and the 155 while the Go-Ahead Ireland route 220 runs between Mulhuddart and DCU Helix and the 220T runs from Finglas Garda station to Whitehall.
+Ballymun is served by a number of Dublin Bus routes to the city centre including the numbers 19, E1 and the E2 while the Go-Ahead Ireland route 220 runs between Mulhuddart and DCU Helix and the 220T runs from Finglas Garda station to Whitehall.

 The area was also envisaged to have an underground stop on the planned Metro North (Dublin city centre to Swords) line of the Dublin Metro.
 Plans for that have been revived with the Irish Government's 'Project Ireland 2040' scheme and the revised MetroLink concept.
 Journey time from Ballymun to the airport is estimated be around ten minutes by car, and to Dublin city centre 25–40 minutes.